siyam04/EAS-OpenCV-face_detection-python-django/README.md

 * Powered by Python, Django, and OpenCV.

 ## OS support: Windows10 or Linux.
 * Some commands may differ depending on OS.
 Just google it.
-I'm using Windows 10.

 ## Instructions:
 * Install latest version of Python